Introduction to Photoshop

 The Photoshop Screen

 Below is a screenshot that shows what Photoshop looks like.
-Below we’ll give you a short explanation of what some of the tools are, and then expand that information in later tutorials.
+We’ll give you a short explanation of what some of the tools are, and then expand that information in later tutorials.
 Also check out the video at the bottom of the page.

 Starting from the top, here’s what the different areas of the screen are used for: